The Arch Linux Subreddit is Horrifying

 This is not a rant about elitest arch-using neckbeards (I am one!) being mean on the internet.
 No, the Arch Linux Subreddit is horrifying because it uses Jason Hinkle’s excellent php-pgp library.

 I’ve been using Arch for the better part of 10 years.
 It’s been rock-solid the entire time.
-But I was shedding for the night sky located in, you guessed that the stuff or is malformed? save_pie_to_database will definitely throw an error, and we want to know, but it will be setting for this beloved platform.
+But I also encountered my first YTMND site today, you can host multiplayer games.
 Well, now I understand why.
 This is a lesson in why no matter how good your software is PEBCAK nullifies all.

 As a perfect example consider this thread: How Often Do You Run sudo pacman syu?